-If you’re using saltstack to monitor your network, you’re going to need the zabbix agent installed on each of your hosts.
-You could install the zabbix-agent on each or your computers, which we’ll cover in detail OR write a saltstack sls file to install the zabbix agent!
+If you’re using Zabbix to monitor your network, you’re going to need the Zabbix agent installed on each of your hosts.
+You could install the Zabbix-agent on each of your computers, which we’ll cover in detail, OR write a saltstack SLS file to install the Zabbix agent!

 apt -y install zabbix-agent